Mankind's desire for peace can be realized only by the creation of a world government.

 Executive Branch

-The World Federation President would require far fewer powers than the leaders of most nation-states.
-Decisions at the World Federation level would be deliberative and shared by a council of members elected by and from the legislature.
+Executive branch decisions at the World Federation level would be deliberative and shared by a council of members, possibly elected by and from the legislature.
 Each Councillor would represent a geographical region of the planet.

 Judicial Branch